 He said this with a what-can-you-do throw of his shoulders, adding, “we’ve also lost all communication to the outside.
 So lets you and I have another drink.”

 Bisia smiled wanly at the captain’s sardonic humor, but she also began to wonder if this is how the fates had planned it, for her to come so far, through so much, only to have it end beneath the howling black curtain of the Atlantic.
-It would be an irony, she thought, as she wiped a mass of tangled hair from her forehead.
+It would be an irony, she thought.
 So much had been tossed in these last six years.
 So many times her personal inclinometer had tilted to its final degree.
 But there was no turning back, even if that were possible.

 She had learned what seemed a lifetime before that all she had to count on was her instinct, no matter what the world presented, be it a Gestapo officer with a pistol in hand, or an angry ocean intent on swallowing her whole.
 But oh, how different, how trusting had life been before, a time that now seemed so very, very long ago.